-During the financial year ended 30 June 2015, the company did not engage remuneration consultants to review its existing remuneration policies and provide recommendations on how to improve both the short-term incentives ('STI') program and long-term incentives ('LTI') program.
+During the financial year ended 30 June 2016, the Company did not engage remuneration consultants to review its existing remuneration policies and provide recommendations on how to improve both the STI and LTI programs.

-Voting and comments made at the company's 2014 Annual General Meeting ('AGM')
+Voting and comments made at the Company's 2015 Annual General Meeting ('AGM')

-At the last AGM 90% of the shareholders voted to adopt the remuneration report for the year ended 30 June 2014.
-The company did not receive any specific feedback at the AGM regarding its remuneration practices.
+At the last AGM 84.9% of the shareholders voted to adopt the remuneration report for the year ended 30 June 2015.
+The Company did not receive any specific feedback at the AGM regarding its remuneration practices.